 TREATMENT FOR MEN WITH OILY SCALPS

 An oily scalp tends to affect men more than it does women; this is because male scalps generate up to 50% more sebum than female scalps.
 Because of this, men are much more susceptible to the adverse effects an excessively oily scalp, such as dandruff, itchiness and greasy hair.
-It’s important for men to regularly use an anti-dandruff shampoo to eliminate dandruff and keep the scalp’s natural protective barrier active.
+It’s important for men who suffer from dandruff to regularly use an anti-dandruff shampoo to eliminate dandruff and keep the scalp’s natural protective barrier active.

 The best anti-dandruff shampoo for men from CLEAR with oily scalps is CLEAR Cool Sport Menthol Shampoo.
 This shampoo is specially formulated for male scalps and combined menthol extracts to effectively clear the scalp of excess sebum and dandruff, leaving it feeling cool and fresh.

 You can prevent an oily scalp through regular use of anti-dandruff shampoo.
 When washing their hair, people with oily scalps should concentrate on lathering shampoo into the hair and avoid scrubbing too much product into the scalp.